MCDReforged/MCDReforged.github.io/docs/migrate/from_1.x_to_2.x.md

 ---
-title: Migrate from MCDR 1.x to 2.x
+title: From MCDR 1.x to 2.x
 ---

 Migrating from MCDR 1.x to MCDR 2.x is easier than migrating from 0.x for most plugins.
 Some of the MCDR 1.x plugins can work as expected without any modification

 Other than plugins, the permission / configure parts of MCDR has no changes, so you can just continuously use your MCDR 1.x files

 ## Plugin